MathieuB1/KOREK-backend/README.md

 Another DRF Swagger starter kit based on docker-compose and django REST server including features:

  - User and Group management for POST requests (Auth protocol + JWT)
- - Support Images & Videos & Audios
+ - Support Images & Videos & Audios & Geolocation
  - Media protection
  - Password Reset (with smtp replacement see docker-compose)
  - Notification for friend request provided by ASGI
  - DashBoard Monitoring

 #### Demo of the Rest API on GCP